- Back to Data Protection

 - the existence of automated decision making, including

-Template Data Protection Notices will be made available on the GDPR website (www.ucc.ie/en/gdpr).
+A Template Data Protection Notice is available on the GDPR website (www.ucc.ie/en/gdpr).

 Article 30 of the GDPR makes it a responsibility on organisations to maintain a record of all personal data processed by the organisation.
 We have to document our data processing activities in order to demonstrate that we comply with GDPR.
 In order for the University to create such a register it is vital that we’re able to determine what personal data is held across the University, and the legal basis that allows its processing.